Generating and updating control findings - AWS Security Hub

 For example, the AWS Config rule iam-password-policy is used by multiple controls in the Center for Internet Security (CIS) AWS Foundations Benchmark standard and the Foundational Security Best Practices standard.
 Each time Security Hub runs a check against that AWS Config rule, it generates a separate finding for each related control, but only charges once for the check.

-When consolidated control findings is turned on in your account, Security Hub generates a single new finding or finding update for each security check of a control, even if a control applies to multiple enabled standards.
+If you enable the consolidated control findings feature in your account, Security Hub generates a single new finding or finding update for each security check of a control, even if a control applies to multiple enabled standards.
 To see a list of controls and the standards they apply to, see Security Hub controls reference.
-You can turn consolidated control findings on or off.
-We recommend turning it on to reduce finding noise.
+We recommend enabling consolidated control findings to reduce finding noise.

-If you enabled Security Hub for an AWS account before February 23, 2023, you must turn on consolidated control findings by following the instructions later in this section.
-If you enable Security Hub on or after February 23, 2023, consolidated control findings is automatically turned on in your account.
-However, if you use the Security Hub integration with AWS Organizations or invited member accounts through a manual invitation process, consolidated control findings is turned on in member accounts only if it's turned on in the administrator account.
-If the feature is turned off in the administrator account, it's turned off in member accounts.
+If you enabled Security Hub for an AWS account before February 23, 2023, you can enable consolidated control findings by following the instructions later in this section.
+If you enable Security Hub on or after February 23, 2023, consolidated control findings is automatically enabled in your account.
+However, if you use the Security Hub integration with AWS Organizations or invited member accounts through a manual invitation process, consolidated control findings is enabled in member accounts only if it's enabled in the administrator account.
+If the feature is disabled in the administrator account, it's disabled in member accounts.
 This behavior applies to new and existing member accounts.

-If you turn off consolidated control findings in your account, Security Hub generates a separate finding per security check for each enabled standard that includes a control.
+If you disable consolidated control findings in your account, Security Hub generates a separate finding per security check for each enabled standard that includes a control.
 For example, if four enabled standards share a control with the same underlying AWS Config rule, you receive four separate findings after a security check of the control.
-If you turn on consolidated control findings, you receive only one finding.
-For more information about how consolidation affects your findings, see Sample control findings.
+If you enable consolidated control findings, you receive only one finding.
+For more information about how consolidation affects your findings, see Sample control findings in Security Hub.

-When you turn on consolidated control findings, Security Hub creates new standard-agnostic findings and archives the original standard-based findings.
+When you enable consolidated control findings, Security Hub creates new standard-agnostic findings and archives the original standard-based findings.
 Some control finding fields and values will change and may impact existing workflows.
 For more information about these changes, see Consolidated control findings – ASFF changes.

 Turning on consolidated control findings may also affect findings that third-party integrations receive from Security Hub.
 Automated Security Response on AWS v2.0.0 supports consolidated control findings.

-To turn on consolidated control findings, you must be signed in to an administrator account or a standalone account.
+To enable or disable consolidated control findings, you must be signed in to an administrator account or a standalone account.

 Note

-After turning on consolidated control findings, it may take up to 24 hours for Security Hub for generate new, consolidated findings and archive the original, standard-based findings.
-During that time, you may see a mix of standard-agnostic and standard-based findings in your account.
+After enabling consolidated control findings, it may take up to 24 hours for Security Hub for generate new, consolidated findings and archive the original, standard-based findings.
+Similarly, after disabling consolidated control findings, it may take up to 24 hours for Security Hub for generate new, standard-based findings and archive the consolidated findings.
+During these times, you may see a mix of standard-agnostic and standard-based findings in your account.

 Security Hub console